Important changes (deprecations) coming in PowerApps, Power Automate, and model-driven apps in Dynamics 365

 EntityMetadata.IsInteractionCentricEnabled property is deprecated

 All entities supported in the Unified Interface are now enabled for the interactive experience in the new Customer Service Hub app.
 This implies that the EntityMetadata.IsInteractionCentricEnabled property, which indicates whether an entity can be enabled for interactive experience, is no longer relevant.
-The corresponding setting for this property in the Customization tool, Enable for interactive experience, is removed in the current release, and the EntityMetadata.IsInteractionCentricEnabled property will be removed from the future version of Dynamics 365 SDK for Customer Engagement.
+The corresponding setting for this property in the Customization tool, Enable for interactive experience, is removed, and the EntityMetadata.IsInteractionCentricEnabled property will be removed from the future version.

 Silverlight (XAP) web resource is deprecated

-The Silverlight (XAP) web resource is deprecated on the web client, and is not supported on the new Unified Interface introduced in the Dynamics 365 for Customer Engagement apps version 9.0.
+The Silverlight (XAP) web resource is deprecated on the web client, and is not supported on the Unified Interface.
 Instead of Silverlight web resources, you must use custom controls created using the HTML web resources with HTML5 to create UI components to visualize and interact with data.